euxhenh/multiset-multicover/doc/usage.rst

 multiset is going to be 2, since each of the multiplicities got clipped to 1.
 The value of the third will be 1, and so on.

-When two multisets have the same value, the one that appears first gets picked (might randomize this later).
+When two multisets have the same value, the one that has the highest total value will get picked.
 Therefore, set 0 gets picked first.
 This covers elements 1, 2, 3, to the desired coverage leaving elements 0 and 4.
 Both of these elements can be covered by including set 3.